With Ur Love

 "With Ur Love" is a song by English singer Cher Lloyd featuring vocals from American singer Mike Posner.
-The single was released on 30 October 2011, and was written by Shellback, Savan Kotecha, Max Martin and Posner and was produced by Shellback and Martin.
-Musically "With Ur Love" is a mid-tempo pop and "bubblegum" R&B song, that lyrically speaks about the euphoria of being in love.
+The single was released on 28 October 2011, and was written by Shellback, Savan Kotecha, Max Martin and Posner and was produced by Shellback and Martin.
+Musically "With Ur Love" is a mid-tempo pop, bubblegum pop and R&B song, that lyrically speaks about the euphoria of being in love.
 The song debuted at number four in the United Kingdom, becoming Lloyd's second top ten single.
 It also reached the top ten in Ireland and the top twenty in New Zealand.

 In the United States, the song was released as a solo single, without Posner’s vocals but it was released on iTunes in the US on 28 August 2012 as a promotional single from the album.
 Lloyd confirmed that the song would be the next US single on Today on 30 August 2012, but her label decided to maintain the song as a promotional single to support her album and announced "Oath" as the second US single instead.
 In January 2013, "With Ur Love" was announced as the third single from the US release, and was released for airplay on 5 February.
 On 16 April 2013, a remix version of the song featuring American rapper Juicy J was released digitally and to US radio airplay.